We invite you to join us

 - Give financial support: Make checks payable to SLRJ and send to

-2700 E. Lake Street, Suite 2300, Minneapolis, MN 55406.
+2720 E. 22nd Street, Minneapolis, MN 55406.
 Or, give a secure, on-line donation through GiveMN.
 If you are interested in having a restorative justice process available, volunteering, or have any questions please contact

 Michele Braley, Program Director